martyromero/martyromero.github.io/_posts/2020-07-16-i-stole-a-tape.md

 *This is not the original of course, it's a really good cover.
 It would be generic of me to post the [official video](https://www.youtube.com/embed/W9AOQhZ_AGY).*{:.image-caption .clearfix}

 ## I stole a song on tape
 When I was in college I had a friend who use to walk with me to the movies once or twice a week.
 The theatre was four, or miles from the dorms, but I loved walking with him.
 He was from a rival high school, a football player, good looking kid, strong, but shy as no other.
-We clicked over our introvertness, but otherwise, he was the exact opposite of me (short, average looking, band geek, and wimpy, and not a clue about sports).
+We clicked over our introvertness, but otherwise, he was the exact opposite of me (short, average looking, band geek, weak, and not a clue about sports).

 On one of our movie hikes, we walked by a car (MR2) that had been obviously broken into.
 The driver's side window had been broken and the inside looked a bit ransacked.
 The first thing I did was check for a tape in the tape player (yes, that long ago).
 There was a black tape and I took it.